Musement takes a look at eight of Salvador Dalí’s most representative paintings.

 'La metamorfosis de Narciso', Salvador Dalí, pintura al aceite, Surrealismo.
 Con Dalí me quedo sin palabras…😳🤫🤭 #dali #surrealismo #lametamorfosisdenarciso #oleos #arte #pintores #thisisart #amorporelarte #tatemodern Bibliografía foto: https://www.quedeflores.com/blog/2011/11/16/la-metamorfosis-de-narciso-de-salvador-dali/

-This oil on canvas depicts a sleeping bodyless head—a soft structure being held up by crutches.
-It evokes sleepiness, which is extremely important in surrealist work for its connection with the subconscious world.
-However, it is said that Dalí’s great inspiration for creating this piece was the anguish provoked during the Spanish Civil War and the desire to free himself from the horror through sleep.
+This oil on canvas depicts a sleeping head—a soft structure held up by crutches.
+It evokes sleepiness, an important component of surrealism due to its connection with the subconscious world.
+However, it is said that Dalí’s inspiration for this work was the anguish provoked during the Spanish Civil War and the desire to free himself from the horror through sleep.

 Where: Edward James Collection